 2. The When’s and the Why’s

-This video briefly explains the history of Typography, quickly and to the point.
+This video briefly explains the history of typography, quickly and to the point.

 Before all of this, before we - mankind - were even considering using metal pieces to create words and press them against paper to be able to create books faster.
-Before we even considered the idea of a book, paper, or even text, for that matter, we were still creating visuals to communicate.
+Before we even considered the idea of a book, paper, or even text, for that matter, we were already creating visuals to communicate.